- Elgar original reference

 Chapter 26: Restructuring, Regulation and the Liberalization of Privatized Utilities in the UK

-David Saal Introduction A substantial proportion of the ﬁrms that have been privatized in the past 20 years had originally been nationalized because they were considered to be natural monopolies.
+26 Restructuring, regulation and the liberalization of privatized utilities in the UK David Saal Introduction A substantial proportion of the ﬁrms that have been privatized in the past 20 years had originally been nationalized because they were considered to be natural monopolies.
 Especially in Europe, it had been generally accepted that, because of the problem of controlling market power, the eﬃcient operation of natural monopolies was most likely to be achieved under state ownership.
 Consequently, when the recent privatization and liberalization of utility industries is placed in historical perspective, it must be seen as a particularly radical departure from the previous economic consensus, a departure that not only rejected the need for state ownership, but also rejected the very idea of natural monopoly as it had been previously conceived.
 This radical change occurred because the advocates of utility privatization had concluded that in many cases ﬁrms that had been previously considered a natural monopoly could in fact be broken up.
 Thus it was now believed to be both theoretically and practically possible to separate potentially contestable activities from the essential facility or network that was the source of the state-owned ﬁrm’s natural monopoly.
 Moreover, it was also believed that this restructuring would result in a substantial improvement in economic eﬃciency, because eﬃciency in the new contestable market could simply be achieved through competition.
 Thus only the rump natural monopoly essential facility would need to be regulated.
-However, this result was dependent on whether a former state-owned utility could actually be successfully restructured to facilitate competition after its privatization, and...
+However, this result was dependent on whether a former state-owned utility...

 You are not authenticated to view the full text of this chapter or article.